Cal Grants

 How to Apply

-1. Complete either the Free Application for Federal Student Aid (FAFSA) or California Dream Act Application
+1. Complete either the Free Application for Federal Student Aid (FAFSA) or the California Dream Act Application

 2. Complete a GPA Verification Form*

-For more information about who should complete the GPA Verification Form, please visit the section “More About the GPA Verification Process” in Berkeley’s Cal Grant Frequently Asked Questions link.
+For more information about who should complete the GPA Verification Form, please visit the section “More About the GPA Verification Process” in the accordion below.

 Eligibility Requirements